San Rafael Improvement Club

-The San Rafael Improvement Club, at 1800 5th Ave. in San Rafael, California, was built in 1915.
+The San Rafael Improvement Club building, at 1800 5th Ave. in San Rafael, California, was built in 1915.
 It was listed on the National Register of Historic Places in 1984.

-It was built in 1915 as a pavilion for the Panama–Pacific International Exposition in San Francisco, and was relocated and reassembled in 1916 in the City of San Rafael to be used as a permanent clubhouse building the San Rafael Improvement Club, a civic organization founded in 1902.
+It was built in 1915 for the Panama–Pacific International Exposition in San Francisco, as the Victrola company Pavilion, inside the Palace of Liberal Arts. and was disassembled, relocated, and reassembled in 1916 at San Rafael, California to be used as a permanent clubhouse building the San Rafael Improvement Club, a civic organization founded in 1902.

-The organization may or may not have defined itself as a women's club, but photos show that is what it was.

-It served as the Victrola Pavilion for the Victrola company, inside the Liberal Arts Palace.